-I just performed the maneuver myself, replacing my 2011-era MacBook Pro's 500GB hard drive with the 500GB Samsung 850 EVO.
+I just performed the maneuver myself, replacing my 2011-era MacBook Pro's 500GB hard drive with the 500GB.
 The Samsung SSD and a SATA-to-USB cable kit cost me just north of $200 on Amazon.
 And the whole procedure took less than an hour (not counting the half a day it took to clone my MacBook's hard drive to the SSD).

-2. Add more memory
+2. Add more memory (RAM)

-In my case, my early-2011 MacBook Pro has two DIMM slots, each of which is occupied by a 2MB module.
+In my case, my early-2011 MacBook Pro has two DIMM slots, each of which is occupied by a 2GB module.
 Since I don't have any free slots, I will need to replace those two modules with two 4GB modules.
 I need DDR3 memory with a speed of 1,333MHz.

-3. Clean your hard drive
+3. Clean your Mac's hard drive

 There are files associated with every application you install, however, and they are left behind when you simply move an application to the Trash.
-Mac OS X lacks anything resembling an uninstaller, but AppZapper is one such app.
-With it, you can uninstall apps and the related files.
-AppZapper is free for the first five zaps, after which you'll need to pay $12.95.
+Since Mac OS X doesn't have a built-in uninstaller, AppZapper can uninstall apps and the related files.
+It's free for the first five zaps, after which you'll need to pay $12.95.

 Over time, these permissions can get changed, resulting in your Mac lagging, freezing or crashing.
 Repairing these disk permissions, in the most basic terms, amounts to reshuffling and re-dealing these permissions so that they return to their rightful place.
-Thankfully, OS X has a built-in tool called Disk Utility that does just the trick.
+To address this, OS X has a built-in tool called Disk Utility that does just the trick.